-- 7.4.1.5 Alterations and/or maintenance of existing water control structures will be permitted where it can be demonstrated that: - impacts on hydrologic functions (e.g., water quality and quantity control) are avoided or that site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions; - there will be no adverse hydraulic or fluvial impacts; - there are no adverse impacts on the capacity of the structure to pass flows; and, - the integrity of the original structure is maintained or improved. - 7.4.1.6 Notwithstanding the above, where the alteration/maintenance will not affect the footprint or height of the existing water control structure and in the opinion of CVCA, would not affect the control of flooding, erosion, pollution or the conservation of land and would not result in changes to the capacity to pass river flows or impact on the integrity of the structure or in-water works, a permit will not be required. - 7.4.1.7 Decommissioning of dams which are structurally unsound or no longer serve their intended purpose, located within a river, stream, creek or watercourse will be permitted provided a decommissioning plan demonstrates, at a minimum, that: - impacts on hydrologic functions (e.g., water quality and quantity control) within or adjacent to the river, creek, stream or watercourse will be avoided or that site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions; - there will be no adverse hydraulic or fluvial impacts; and,
+- 6.4.1.5 Alterations and/or maintenance of existing water control structures will be permitted where it can be demonstrated that: - impacts on hydrologic functions (e.g., water quality and quantity control) are avoided or that site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions; - there will be no adverse hydraulic or fluvial impacts; - there are no adverse impacts on the capacity of the structure to pass flows; and, - the integrity of the original structure is maintained or improved. - 6.4.1.6 Notwithstanding the above, where the alteration/maintenance will not affect the footprint or height of the existing water control structure and in the opinion of CVCA, would not affect the control of flooding, erosion, pollution or the conservation of land and would not result in changes to the capacity to pass river flows or impact on the integrity of the structure or in-water works, a permit will not be required. - 6.4.1.7 Decommissioning of dams which are structurally unsound or no longer serve their intended purpose, located within a river, stream, creek or watercourse will be permitted provided a decommissioning plan demonstrates, at a minimum, that: - impacts on hydrologic functions (e.g., water quality and quantity control) within or adjacent to the river, creek, stream or watercourse will be avoided or that site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions; - there will be no adverse hydraulic or fluvial impacts; and, - the risk of pollution and sedimentation during and after retirement or removal is addressed through a draw down plan.

-• the risk of pollution and sedimentation during and after retirement or removal is addressed through a draw down plan.
+New In Water Boathouses, Structures and Permanent Docks

-New In Water Boathouses and Permanent Docks
+6.4.1.8 New in-water boathouses (for upland boathouses see Policy 5.3.5), structures and permanent docks that are within the channel of a watercourse will be not be permitted.

-7.4.1.8 New in-water boathouses (for upland boathouses see Policy 6.1.5) and permanent docks that are within the channel of a watercourse will be not be permitted.
+Existing In Water Boathouses, Structures and Permanent Docks

-Existing In Water Boathouses and Permanent Docks
+- 6.4.1.9 Repairs to existing in water boathouses, structures and permanent docks may be permitted provided that the repairs: - do not impede the flow of water; - do not provide an opportunity for conversion into habitable space in the future (to ensure no habitable component, the boathouse shall contain no services other than electricity); - The repairs do not result in a change in use, including new decks and rooftop patios;

-- 7.4.1.9 Repairs to existing in water boathouses and permanent docks may be permitted provided that the repairs: - do not impede the flow of water; - do not provide an opportunity for conversion into habitable space in the future (to ensure no habitable component, the boathouse shall contain no services other than electricity); - do not alter the natural contour of the shoreline; and, - do not extend beyond existing structures or create a navigational hazard.
+- do not alter the natural contour of the shoreline; and, - do not extend beyond existing structures result in a change in size or create a navigational hazard.